Skip to main content

 TLS and SSH mode

 The tls and ssh modes are a blocking configuration that will only allow FQDNs set out in the allowlist.
-Destination protocols, FQDNs and IP Addresses are added to the description fields of outbound rules of the protected applications.
+Destination protocols, FQDNs and IP Addresses are added to the description fields of egress rules of the protected applications.

 caution